Stephen Mallon: Loan spells from Sheffield United

 On 10 January 2020, Mallon signed for League of Ireland Premier Division side Derry City on loan.
-He made his league debut against Finn Harps on 21 February before scoring his first league goal the following week against Bohemians at the Ryan McBride Brandywell Stadium.
-One week after his first goal for the club on Friday 6 March he scored again against Waterford away at the RSC.
-In July, his loan was extended until the end of the League of Ireland Premier Division season.
+He made his league debut, coming on as a late substitute, in a 1–0 loss against Dundalk in the opening game of the season.
+Fallon then scored his first league goal against Bohemians at the Ryan McBride Brandywell Stadium, winning 2–0 on 28 February 2020.
+One week after his first goal for the club, on Friday 6 March he scored again, losing 2–1 against Waterford away at the RSC.
+Once the season resumed due to the COVID-19 pandemic, his loan was extended until the end of the League of Ireland Premier Division season in July.
+On 29 August 2020, Mallon scored his third goal for the club, in a 2–0 win against Drogheda United in the second round of the FAI Cup.
+Since the start of the 2020 season, he was a first team regular for Derry City.
 Mallon returned to Sheffield United after making 17 appearances and scoring 3 goals in all competitions for Derry City.